tlancon/CIM/README.md

-# CIM
+# Contextual Image Mapping
- Use landmarks to align 2D images and view them within each others context in napari
+ Align a series of images to a single reference using landmarks, then create a napari script to open them in the context of one another.